While doing research for this article and looking at Arbonne protein powder reviews online, I had some reservations.

-So first off, let me say I’ve always thought of Arbonne as a good company.
+So first off, let me say I have always thought of Arbonne as a good company that has helped a lot of people lead healthier lives.

-Similar to my other reviews, I am reviewing Arbonne’s protein powders based on health and nutrition … NOT taste.
+Similar to my other reviews, I am reviewing Arbonne protein powders based on health and nutrition … NOT taste.

 This is what I look for in a healthy protein powder: